-Aged 69.
+Aged 70.
 A MBA graduate from The University of Santa Clara, California, USA and a holder of Bachelor of Science degree in Business Administration from Menlo College, California, USA.
 The chairman and managing director of Richcom Company Limited.
-An executive director of Miramar Hotel and Investment Company, Limited and an independent non-executive director of The Wharf (Holdings) Limited since January 2021 (both of which are listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange")).
-He was formerly an Independent Non-executive Director of Wheelock and Company Limited until its delisting from the Main Board of the Stock Exchange in July 2020.
-A director of various private business enterprises.
+An executive director of Miramar Hotel and Investment Company, Limited and, since January 2021 an independent non-executive director of The Wharf (Holdings) Limited (both of which companies are listed on the Main Board of The Stock Exchange of Hong Kong Limited (the "Stock Exchange")).
+He was formerly an independent non-executive director of Various private business enterprises.
 An advisor of Tang Shiu Kin and Ho Tim Charitable Fund.
 A steward of The Hong Kong Jockey Club.
 Appointed as a director, the vice chairman and acting chairman of the Company in 1987, 1998 and 2016 respectively, and as the Chairman of the Company on 20 March 2017.